 Jeff Id on noconsensus.wordpress.com

-If one was to get past the rather poor grammar on Jeff’s comments here, you might get the feeling that he may have a point here.
+If one was to get past the rather poor grammar on Jeff’s comments here, you might think he has a point here.
 After all, six additional gigatons of CO2 isn’t so bad, right?
 Right?

 But here’s a better question: Where does all that extra CO2 go when it gets in the atmosphere?
 The I.P.C.C. estimates that about 40% gets absorbed into the ocean and plant life, but the rest just hangs around in the atmosphere, contributing to the greenhouse effect.
 Sure, 6 additional GT’s of CO2 might not seem like much, but if Monty Python’s The Meaning of Life has taught us anything, sometimes it only takes a wafer-thin mint for the whole system to go code Chernobyl.